 A free permit is required for overnight hiking in the Escalante Canyon area.
 Permits can be obtained in person at the Escalante Interagency Visitor Center.
 Please call (435) 826-5499 or (435) 826-4315 for more information.
 No permit is required for day hikes.
 Camping is prohibited in roadside pullouts, picnic areas or on posted beaches near developed areas.

-RV PARKS

-RV parks with full utility hookups are available year-round by Lake Powell Resorts & Marinas at Wahweap, Bullfrog, and Halls Crossing.
+Overnight camping along the Beehive/Ferry Swale road network is currently closed.
+RV PARKS RV parks with full utility hookups are available year-round by Lake Powell Resorts & Marinas at Wahweap, Bullfrog, and Halls Crossing.
 Facilities include grocery, gas, and coin-operated showers and laundry.
-Hite offers an RV campground with full services year-round.
-For reservations and fee information, please call (435) 233-6822.

 For additional RV information, visit gocampingamerica.com.
+GLEN CANYON WALKING & HIKING

 Backcountry walking and hiking opportunities in Glen Canyon NRA are well-kept secrets.
 There are few marked trails through Glen Canyon's spectacular and undeveloped areas, some of which have limited accessibility.
 For information about specific areas to walk or hike, current conditions and safety tips, contact Glen Canyon NRA at (928) 608-6200.
 Several publications describe the area's canyons and hiking opportunities.
 These are available for sale at NPS visitor centers and at retail stores in the park.

-PAGE/WAHWEAP AREA

-The Horseshoe Bend Trail leads to a spectacular vista 1,000 feet directly above the Colorado River, including a new viewing platform which was opened in Summer 2018.
+PAGE/WAHWEAP The Horseshoe Bend Trail leads to a spectacular vista 1,000 feet directly above the Colorado River, including a new viewing platform which was opened in Summer 2018.
 The trail is located just five miles south of the Carl Hayden Visitor Center off Highway 89.
-The hike is 1.5 miles roundtrip.
+The hike is 1.5 miles round-trip.
 The Hanging Gardens Trail is an easy 1-mile hike to a desert oasis.

-CANYONS OF ESCALANTE

-At the mid-lake region, the lower Escalante River canyons on the lake's north side are noted for their easy, streambed hikes as well as some tricky scrambling over slick rock formations.
-Access to this area is by boat or from trailheads along Hole-in-the-Rock Road. southeast of the town of Escalante.
+CANYONS OF ESCALANTE At the mid-lake region, the lower Escalante River canyons on the lake's north side are noted for their easy, streambed hikes as well as some tricky scrambling over slick rock formations.
+Access to this area is by boat or from trailheads along Hole-in-the-Rock Road, southeast of the town of Escalante.
 The new Escalante Interagency Visitor Center has outdoor exhibits to help you plan your visit.
 Note: Different backcountry regulations than the rest of the park apply.

-LEES FERRY

-Several hikes ranging from one to 34 miles originate in the Lees Ferry vicinity.
+LEES FERRY Several hikes ranging from one to 34 miles originate in the Lees Ferry vicinity.
 The River Trail starts just upriver from the historic fort.
 Walk past the main ferry site to the remains of Charles Spencer's steamboat, which still exists from the gold boom years.
 Cathedral Wash Trail, a moderate 1.25-mile hike (one way) through narrow canyons and interesting rock formations, leads you to Cathedral Rapids on the Colorado River.
 To reach Cathedral Canyon, park at the second turnout on the right as you enter the road to Lees Ferry.
 The 34-mile trail through Paria Canyon Primitive Area leads from Lonely Dell Ranch at Lees Ferry through canyon twists to the Paria River at U.S. Highway 89 between Page, AZ, and Kanab, UT.
-Overnight hikes require a permit from the Bureau of Land Management office in Kanab.
+Day and overnight hikes require a permit from the Bureau of Land Management office in Kanab.

-Obey trail signs and help protect and preserve these lands for future visitors.